Dingye888/NSASecurityGuard/README.md

 ESC         - Pause

-space-bar   -  regenerate hp (while dead).
+space-bar   - regenerate hp(while dead)
----

 Gameplay:

 The aim of this game is to retain crowd control of the current map. in order to obtain crowd control, the player has to defeat drunk people.